shinchiro/mpv-winbuild-cmake/README.md

 ## Prerequisites

-In addition to CMake, you need the usual development stuff (Git, Subversion, GCC, Binutils, ragel, headers for GMP, MPFR and MPC).

  -  You should also install Ninja and use CMake’s Ninja build file generator.
     It’s not only much faster than GNU Make, but also far less error-prone, which is important for this project because CMake’s ExternalProject module tends to generate makefiles which confuse GNU Make’s jobserver thingy.

- -  As a build environment, any modern Linux distribution *should* work, however I am only testing this on openSUSE, which (as of November 2014) is using a 4.8 series GCC by default.
-Feel free to contribute fixes for other environments.
+ -  As a build environment, any modern Linux distribution *should* work.

 -   Compiling on Cygwin / MSYS2 is supported, but it tends to be slower than compiling on Linux.